walshbr/walshbr.github.io/pages/byte-sized-pedagogy.md

             * Originally looking for a clever way to teach about the concept of contingency in a Digital History graduate course, I stumbled upon an assignment approach that also helped my students evaluate the way they approach scholarship production, as well as introducing them to the interactive storytelling tool Twine.
 In this presentation, I'll talk about a particularly well-received hands-on lab assignment I developed utilizing Jason Helms' multimodal work "[Play Smarter Not Harder: Developing Your Scholarly Meta](https://perma.cc/W2PK-FCQT)” and Gabi Kiriloff's Programming Historian guide to "[Interactive Fiction in the Humanities Classroom: How to Create Interactive Text Games Using Twine](https://programminghistorian.org/en/lessons/interactive-text-games-using-twine)."
         * Suggested Citation and Deposit
             * Heider, Cynthia.
 “Exploring Contingency with Twine in the Digital History Classroom.” #ByteSizedPedagogy Series.
 October 23, 2025. [https:/doi.org/10.17613/sngr0-2yp88](https:/doi.org/10.17613/sngr0-2yp88).

+{% comment %}

+## What makes a good bite? / Template for Talk Write-Ups

+We are excited to hear about anything that gives enough context to spark interest and conversation for participants while keeping to five minutes.
+After each talk we ask you to put together a one-page, standalone PDF of your presentation that can be cited by others in the future.
+The format might also help you plan your talk.
+Here's what we ask for, modeled on the [pedagogical anthology from the NEH Institute for Advanced Topics in DH on Textual Data and Digital Texts in the Undergraduate Classroom](https://dsl.lsu.edu/nehtextualdata/pedagogical-anthology/):

+* Title
+* Author
+* Suggested Citation - e.g.
+    * Walsh, Brandon.
+"ByteSizedPedagogy and You." *ByteSizedPedagogy Series.* February 13, 2025.
+DOI_Provided_By_Knowledge_Commons.
+* Audience - institutional level, timeframe, size.
+* Cost - what materials are necessary? is it free? freemium? licensed?
+* Fragility - how likely is someone to be able to use your work as a model ten years from now? does it rely on a tool that could disappear?
+* Description - what is it? why is it useful?
+The bulk of the one-page document.
+* Supplemental materials

+[Here](https://docs.google.com/document/d/15x4FRUcrVLIKPhW_vcwLXlD2ZOV55g9qquNsWVUvieg/edit?usp=sharing) is a template you can edit if you wish.
+We ask you to upload this one-page PDF and supplement materials [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
+Under type of work, you will select "Other -> Text Document"
+.
+Send that citation back to us so that can archive it alongside the other bytes.
+This will ensure that things will persist if this site changes!

+{% endcomment %}